25 Best Books to Read cope with anxiety and stop overthinking

 Do you think you do things to feed the monkey mind?

 Psychologist Jeniffer Shannon knows about the monkey mind- the way the anxious brain goes from one awful thought to another and from scenario to awful scenario, and she is armed with CBT therapy to help you stop feeding your anxious thoughts.

 .
 Shannon shows you how to identify your anxious thoughts and question them and also discover the main fears behind these thoughts.

-You can pick a copy of Don’t Feed The Monkey Mind her on Amazon today.
+You can pick up a copy of Don’t Feed The Monkey Mind on Amazon today.

 How to Fail

 In How to Fail, Elizabeth Day has a new approach to failure.
 She advocates not to fear failure but to celebrate it.